wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (d) Notifications concerning the lengthening of the previously fixed time limit shall become effective upon publication by the International Bureau in the Gazette in respect of demands pending at the time or submitted after the date of such publication, or, if the Contracting State effecting the notification fixes some later date, as from the latter date.

-### Rule 78 Amendment of the Claims, the Description, and the Drawings, before Elected Offices
+### Rule 78---Amendment of the Claims, the Description, and the Drawings, before Elected Offices

 ##### 78.1 Time Limit Where Election Is Effected prior to Expiration of 19 Months from Priority Date